All Episodes

 Newsweek.

-Evan Thomas from the Thoughtful Compassionate.
+Evan Thomas from the thoughtful, compassionate, never incendiary rhetoric people.

-From the case for killing Granny.
+And here's an excerpt from the case for killing Granny.

 The idea that we might ration health care to seniors or anybody else is political anathema.

-Politicians do not dare breathe the R word, ration, lest they be accused, however wrongly, of trying to pull the plug on grandma.
+Politicians do not dare breathe the R-word, ration, lest they be accused, however wrongly, of trying to pull the plug on grandma.

 But the need to spend less money on the elderly at the end of life is the elephant in the room in the health reform debate.